-I was very disappointed in my public speaking classes this week.
-I asked students to bring in an editorial from a newspaper.
-More than half my students didn’t know what an editorial was or where to find it.
+Today in class, students were supposed to bring an editorial from a newspaper.
+More than half the students didn’t know what an editorial was or where to find it.
 What kind of education system do we have in this state?
-When students can’t tell the difference between an editorial and a news article, I get really scared.
-I’m not talking about the more sophisticated position of “there’s no such thing as information; all information is perspectival.”
+When students can’t tell the difference between an editorial and a news article, I get scared.
+I’m not talking about the more sophisticated position that questions the difference between information and persuasion, either: “there’s no such thing as information; all information is perspectival.”
+The students simply didn’t know the kinds of writing in a newspaper.
+It means that our educational system is not teaching students the basic literacy skills of democracy.

-Today was a good day, though.
-One of my two public speaking classes clearly understood Toulmin’s model for breaking down arguments.
-That was exciting for me.
+Today was a good day, though, because the students understood Toulmin’s model for breaking down arguments.
+That was exciting.

 Since we are approaching the end of the world, and since I keep getting comments asking me to “answer the damn question,” I decided to do so.
 First, however, I must say how frustrated I am about it.
 By the time students reach college, they should know the difference between a news article and an editorial.
 Since the original blog entry was posted four years ago, what constitutes news has eroded into a vast echo chamber of spin, so my opening question has become problematic.
 No one can tell the difference anymore because the difference is evaporating.
 Indeed, in all fairness, it’s possible some youngster stumbled onto my blog looking for an honest answer to the question.
 Lucky me, I have a reader!